-This homemade pea shoot pesto comes together in less than 10 minutes!
-It’s perfect for pasta, sandwiches, and more!
+This easy pea shoot pesto recipe comes together in just 10 minutes!
+Use it to toss with pasta, as a spread for sandwiches, and more!

 Traditional pesto is made with basil or mint leaves, but pea shoots make a delicious pesto!
 Pea shoots come from the pea plant, usually from the snow or sugar snap pea varieties.
 They are harvested as young 2- to 6-inch shoots, including two to four leaf pairs and the immature tendrils.
 Pea shoots have a subtle pea flavor that is slightly sweet, and a light and crunchy texture.
 This pesto recipe using pea shoots s beautifully mellow!
 Additionally, pea shoots have dietary fiber, vitamins A, C and E, and potassium, so this pesto is good for you too!

 - Grate your own Parmesan cheese – fresh blocks of cheese from the cheese counter are of higher quality than the pre-packaged cheese on the shelves.
 However, it comes with a higher price tag, so it all depends on your budget!
 If you must go for pre-shredded, avoid the powdered stuff in a shaker!
 Buy the pre-shredded in a container!